 Córdoba served as provincial capital for the Roman Empire and was the capital of Al-Andalus during Moorish times.
 In the 10th century it was the most populated city of the world with public libraries, public baths, medical schools and universities.
 The Moors brought an educational system to the Dark Ages of Europe and made tremendous advances in mathematics, astronomy and medicine.
 They were well known for their religious tolerance.

 This morning we’ll take a guided walk through the second largest Old Town in Europe, visiting the Roman ruins; the old Jewish quarter and Synagogue; and Córdoba’s grandest monument, the Mezquita or Great Mosque.
 One of the most impressive of Moorish structures, the Mezquita took over 200 years to build and is the largest Mosque in Europe – 24,000 square meters and is noted for its 856 red and white columns taken from Roman temples that previously occupied the site.

-Afternoon free for your own explorations.
-Evening included dinner.
+Afternoon and evening free for your own explorations.

 Today we travel south to Málaga on the beautiful Mediterranean Costa del Sol.

 Málaga was founded by Phoenicians around 770 BC and subsequently ruled by Carthaginians, Romans, Visigoths, Moors and, since 1487, Spanish Christians.
 Our local guide tour will explore the old historic center and harbor and walk us through the centuries, visiting Phoenician walls, the 1st century BC Roman theater and 11th century Alcazaba, a Moorish military citadel and royal residence.